 For families struggling with alcoholism, rehab programs provide a helpful path back to good health.
-In rehab, the alcoholic person can learn more about addiction and develop skills to avoid returning to alcohol use and abuse, even when times are tough.
+In rehab, individuals with alcohol problems can learn more about their struggles and develop skills to avoid returning to alcohol use and abuse.

 While rehab provides undeniable benefits to people who participate, many people are concerned that the cost of alcohol rehab will be much too high for them to bear.
 This article may help to relieve those concerns.

 It is clear that the price for drinking is very high.
 The worst consequences of drinking — fractured relationships and the loss of life — cannot be stated in dollars.
 The price of alcohol rehab is not the same for all individuals; in some cases, your insurance will pay for treatment.
 In addition, the price of treatment can vary from one location and the different services available.
 Outlining the cost of an alcohol rehab program isn’t as easy as it might seem.
 Rehab programs are highly customized to address the specific causes of a person’s addiction and provide a personalized path back to healing.

-Similarly, some people choose to obtain care in inpatient programs, where they’re provided with food and lodging, as well as therapeutic interventions for alcoholism.
+Some people decide to participate in inpatient programs, where they’re provided with food and lodging, as well as therapeutic interventions for alcoholism.
 These programs might be more expensive than outpatient programs because the room-and-board costs are bundled into the cost of treating the addiction.

 Finally, addiction programs can differ based on the treatments they provide and the surroundings they offer.